Overview

 The programme will offer access to a wealth of development support designed to help participants build the skills, knowledge, and networks needed to become the leader they strive to be.

-All programmes will kick-off and conclude with an in-person welcome and closing day, allowing you to meet your peers as well as leaders on other cohorts, and to build trusted relationships.
+All programmes will kick-off and conclude with an in-person welcome and closing session, allowing you to meet your peers and to build trusted relationships.

-Participants join six workshop sessions that focus on different elements of leadership development.
-Each workshop is a half-day session in groups of 12 and includes presentations, discussions, small group work and peer learning.
+Participants join six half-day leadership development workshops.
+Each session includes presentations, discussions, small group work and peer learning.
 Themes include leadership styles, how to get the best out of people, talent development and performance management, developing teams, driving organisational success, and influencing others.
+For more detail please see the programme outline.

-Our open-to-all webinars provide an opportunity to hear first-hand from CEOs and other expert speakers.
-Some sessions run as open Q&As, and others address particular themes and topics relevant to all leaders.
-Planned topics include Inclusive Leadership, creating more diverse and inclusive organisations, and how to involve people with lived experience authentically.
+This includes our back catalogue of webinar recordings, which provide an opportunity to hear first-hand from CEOs and other expert speakers.
+Topics include Inclusive Leadership, creating more diverse and inclusive organisations, and how to involve people with lived experience authentically.

 Find out more